Sahilch1/Smarter-Retail-Uncovering-E-Commerce-Insights-with-Pandas-Plotly/README.md

-# 🛍️ E-Commerce Data Analysis with Python
+# 🛍️ Smarter Retail: Uncovering E-Commerce Insights with Pandas & Plotly

 This project demonstrates the analysis of an E-Commerce dataset using Python libraries like Pandas and Plotly.
 It focuses on data preprocessing, exploration, and visualization to extract actionable insights about products, customer behavior, and regional sales performance.